-Tap the buttons that only have an outline (no solid background) to get information on that
+Tap the buttons that only have an outline (no solid background) to get information on that sub-system.
+An example is the PLC button

 If there is a problem with the sub-system, the outline of the button will turn red.
 Tap the button for information on the issue.